percona/percona-server/doc/source/release-notes/Percona-Server-5.7.10-2.rst

  ``SET STATEMENT ...
 FOR ...`` statements.
 Bug fixed :bug:`1534874`.

  Service name on *CentOS* 6 has been renamed from ``mysqld`` back to ``mysql``.
- This change requires manual service restart after being upgraded from |Percona Server| :rn:`5.7.10-1`.
+ This change requires manual service restart after being upgraded from **Percona Server for MySQL** :rn:`5.7.10-1`.
 Bug fixed :bug:`1542332`.

  Setting the :variable:`innodb_sched_priority_purge` (available only in debug builds) while purge threads were stopped would cause a server crash.
 Bug fixed